MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`provProfileUuid`** - **Provisioning Profile UUID**<br>
 `string`.
 Optional.
 Use when `signMethod = id`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optional UUID of an installed provisioning profile to be used for this build.
-Use separate build tasks with different Schemes or Targets to specify separate provisioning profiles by target in a single workspace (iOS, WatchKit, tvOS).
+Specifies the UUID of an installed provisioning profile to be used for the build.
+Use separate build tasks with different schemes or targets to specify separate provisioning profiles by target in a single workspace (iOS, WatchKit, tvOS).
 <!-- :::editable-content-end::: -->
 <br>